 Information on how to sign up for the afterschool program will be provided to those interested.
-Applications will be made available at the Main Office.
+Applications will be made available at the front office.
+Participation in the program is not guaranteed from previous enrollment.
+Each year families must sign-up again.
+Families are accepted on a first come, first serve basis.